How to become a Lawyer

 Trainee barristers must gain hands-on experience of working at Court, so a law graduate hoping to become a barrister must study for their Bar Professional Training Course (BPTC) for one year and following this undertake one year’s pupillage in court chambers.

-Read about what Ella’s experience doing the GDL after an undergraduate degree in Modern Languages.
+Read about a day in the life of a law student doing the GDL after an undergraduate degree in Modern Languages.

 Becoming a lawyer in the US